 Key Considerations for Fund Selection

-Past Performance – How has your pension performed in the past.
+How has your pension performed in the past?
 Have you adjusted your strategy as the market changes?

-Return Expectations – What are our target returns in the short, medium and long term?
+What are your target returns in the short, medium and long term?

-Retirement Goals – When do you want to retire?
-How much do you need to have in your pension to fund your retirement lifestyle.
-Do we have a plan to get there?
+When do you want to retire?
+How much do you need to have in your pension to fund your retirement lifestyle?
+Do you have a plan to get there?

-What is the best pension plan in Ireland?
+So what is the best pension fund in Ireland?

 Average pension fund performance